ductr388/Sample/README.md

 # Welcome to my github!

 ## My name is Duc and I am a graduating master student in Statistics and Machine Learning (June 2025).
-- :raising_hand_man: Currently writing my master thesis with The Swedish National Forensic Center regarding fairness of face recognition systems.
+- :raising_hand_man: Currently writing my master thesis with The Swedish National Forensic Center where I am developing methods to evaluate face recognition systems to comply with EU AI Act.
 - :scroll: I did my bachelor's thesis with The Public Health Agency of Sweden regarding COVID-19.
 The trend (number of confirmed cases) for the 21 regions of Sweden were compared to each other and the Nation as a whole using joinpoint regression.
 The thesis can be downloaded at https://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-195688
 - :man_cook: Used to work in Michelin starred restaurants:
   - The Ninth - London, United Kingdom